AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 Every AdMob journey begins with integrating the Google Mobile Ads SDK into your application.
 This foundational step connects your app to Google’s advertising infrastructure and enables all subsequent functionality.

-For Android developers working with Kotlin, the process typically involves:
+For Android developers working with Kotlin, the current process involves the Google Mobile Ads SDK v25.x updated Mar 2026 :

 dependencies {